DEECA works with service partners, such as Solar Victoria and Sustainability Victoria, to implement Victoria’s energy policies and deliver programs.

 The Australian Energy Market Commission sets the rules for gas and electricity businesses.
 The commission also advises the Energy National Cabinet Reform Committee on market development through the Energy Ministers meeting.

 The Victorian Government plans and supports innovation to achieve its policy objectives.
-It also promotes continued market reforms through the other national bodies.
+It also promotes continued market reforms through other national bodies.
 It does not own or operate energy-generating assets.

 Energy Safe Victoria (ESV) regulates electrical, gas, and pipeline safety in Victoria.